MiyukiNozomi/ANE/README.md

 # TODO

 - [ ] Immediately block ALL requests that do not contain ANE's domain in production version of reverse proxy
-- [ ] Maybe add a metrics page on the reverse proxy? just to see how server load is doing publically.
 - [ ] Change the rule configuration format of the reverse proxy to allow for things such as:

   - [ ] Rate limit some regions differently (for example, limit to 2r/s in countries like China due to bots)